Add To Favorites

 On walks around the school neighborhood, take notes and sketch important features such as streets and buildings with Crayola® Washable Markers.
 Study local maps for neighborhood details, and note changes since the maps were printed.
 Conduct a classroom discussion focused on identified details.
 Ask students to point out the major features that are contained in a map in preparation for students creating their own maps.
 Provide additional text and electronic resources, if available, about their neighborhood and town for students to view.

 Draw your own map of the neighborhood on a large sheet of construction paper using your notes and sketches from the earlier discussion for reference.
 Inform students they will prepare a large 3-D map of the area.
 Decide with your friends who will make which building.

-Create a building model using small cardboard boxes, Crayola Model Magic, construction paper, and collage materials.
+Teams create a building model using small, recycled cardboard boxes, Crayola® Model Magic, construction paper, and collage materials.
 Cut paper to cover buildings with Crayola Scissors.
 Glue dry modeling compound and other items together with Crayola School Glue.
 Decorate with Crayola Washable Glitter Glue.
 Dry overnight.

 Set the buildings in place on a solid base such as recycled cardboard or thick foam.
 Create street signs, landscaping, roads, people (yourself?), and animals to complete the map.